Six Cambodians held as hopes fade for missing British tourist

-KOH RONG, Cambodia (AFP) - Six Cambodians have been held for questioning in connection with the disappearance of a 21-year-old British woman who went missing on an island popular with backpackers, as police on Tuesday (Oct 29) said hopes were fading of finding her alive.
+KOH RONG (Cambodia) • Six Cambodians have been held for questioning in connection with the disappearance of a 21-year-old British woman who went missing on an island popular with backpackers, as the police said yesterday that hopes were fading of finding her alive.

-Nearly 200 army, navy and police personnel scoured Koh Rong island in southern Cambodia for a sixth day to find tourist Amelia Bambridge, who was last seen at a beach party on Oct 24.
+Nearly 200 army, navy and police officers scoured Koh Rong island in southern Cambodia for a sixth day to find tourist Amelia Bambridge, who was last seen at a beach party last Thursday.

-A bag and phone were found where she was sighted on Police Beach, a late-night hangout popular with travellers, with British media reporting the alarm was raised after she failed to check out of her hostel.
+A bag and phone were found where she was last sighted at Police Beach, a late-night hang-out popular with travellers, with British media reporting that the alarm was raised after she failed to check out of her hostel.

-Six Cambodians, some of whom work in the island's bars, have been taken to police headquarters of neighbouring coastal province Sihanoukville, a senior officer told AFP on Tuesday.
+Six Cambodians, some of whom work in the island's bars, have been taken to the police headquarters of neighbouring coastal province Sihanoukville, a senior officer told Agence France-Presse yesterday.

-But another senior police source said there was "little hope" that Bambridge will be found alive after a days-long hunt yielded few clues to her whereabouts.
+But another senior police source said that there was little hope that Ms Bambridge would be found alive after a days-long hunt yielded few clues to her whereabouts.

 "We are looking for a body now," said the official, who is part of the search party, requesting anonymity.

-Bambridge's distraught family - who have been regularly posting on Facebook asking for information for their daughter's whereabouts - are in Cambodia and have been shuttling between Sihanoukville and Koh Rong as the search intensifies.
+Ms Bambridge's distraught family - who have been regularly posting on Facebook asking for information about their daughter's whereabouts - are in Cambodia and have been shuttling between Sihanoukville and Koh Rong as the search intensifies.

 "Where are you Amelia we miss you dearly," posted sister Sharon Schultes on Facebook.